 Original Research Article

-Impact of Bio Stimulant on Growth, Yield and Quality of Tomato
+Effect of Bio Stimulant on Growth, Yield and Quality of Tomato

 ABSTRACT

 The field experiment was carried out at Agriculture Research Station, Dr. P.D.K.V., Achalpur Dist.
-Amravati, Maharashtra, India during the Kharif season (September, 2024 to Feburary, 2025) with the aim to study the effects of different doses of biostimulant (Max-Size) for growth, yield and quality of tomato.
-The treatments were T1 (Control or no spraying of Max-Size and no university recommended fertilizer dose), T2 (Max-Size – 2.5 ml per liter of water and university fertilizer dose), T3 (Max-Size - 5.0 ml per liter of water and university fertilizer dose), T4 (Max-Size -7.5 ml per liter of water and university fertilizer dose) and T5 (Only 300:150:150 NPK kg ha -1).
+Amravati, Maharashtra, India during the Kharif season (September, 2024 to Feburary, 2025) to study the effects of different doses of biostimulant (Max-Size) on growth, yield and quality of tomato.
+The treatments were T1 (Control or no spraying of Max-Size and no university recommended fertilizer dose), T2 (Max-Size – 2.5 ml per liter of water and university fertilizer dose), T3 (Max-Size - 5.0 ml liter-1 per liter of water and university fertilizer dose), T4 (Max-Size -7.5 ml liter-1of water and university fertilizer dose) and T5 (Only 300:150:150 NPK kg ha -1).
 Analysis of variance clearly revealed the significant effects of biostimulant with different treatments in respect to growth, yield and quality parameters of tomato.
-The treatment T4 (Max-Size– 7.5 ml/liter of water) was recorded significantly highest number of plant height (93.40 cm), stem girth (2.50 cm), less days to flower (22.00), less days to fruit (31.20), no. of fruits plant-1 (83.00), fruit length (5.20 cm), fruit diameter (6.70 cm), fruit weight (88.20 g), shelf life (16.40 days), yield plant-1 (1.45 kg) and yield q ha-1 (536.50 q ha-1) followed by T3 (Max-Size - 5 ml/liter of water) which were at par except shelf life of tomato.
-Therefore, T3 (Max-Size - 5.0 ml/liter of water) treatment found best.
+The treatment T4 (Max-Size– 7.5 ml liter-1 of water) showed the highest plant height (93.40 cm), stem girth (2.50 cm), less days to flower (22.00), less days to fruit (31.20), no. of fruits plant-1 (83.00), fruit length (5.20 cm), fruit diameter (6.70 cm), fruit weight (88.20 g), shelf life (16.40 days), yield plant-1 (1.45 kg) and yield q ha-1 (536.50 q ha-1) followed by T3 (Max-Size - 5 ml liter-1 of water) which were at par except shelf life of tomato.
+Therefore, T3 (Max-Size - 5.0 ml liter-1 of water) treatment found the best.

 Introduction

 Tomato (Solanum lycopersicum L.) is one of the most popular and widely grown vegetable for its richness of vitamins, minerals, organic acids and micronutrients.
 Maximum efforts have been made to increase the production by developing large number of high yielding varieties, hybrids, disease resistant varieties grown under protection condition by using different technologies.
 The excessive and over use of inorganic sources of plant nutrients cause health hazards due to its residual effects in all the plants parts.
 Ever increasing demand of quality produces from organic sources of biofertilizers, biopesticides and botanical pesticides, growth regulators; biostimulants etc. which do not have any residual effect appears to be most important new tool in increasing the crop yield.
 Though the tomato has high yield potential and also to address the production gap, different types of biostimulants are now gaining popular for increasing yield and quality of crops by reducing the production cost to generate extra income.
-Foliar sprays of biostimulants enhanced photosynthetic rate, canopy growth, photosynthesis, no. of fruits plant-1 and fruit yield.
+Foliar sprays of biostimulants enhanced photosynthetic rate, canopy growth, photosynthesis, number of fruit plant-1 and fruit yield.
 Biostimulants are environment-friendly promising natural products have potential to increase the use efficiency of natural resources even in biotic and abiotic stress conditions and also to reduce the input of agrochemicals.
 It can also increase the sustainability of agricultural and horticultural production systems as well as improve the quality and quantity of food for the ever-growing world’s population (Shahrajabian et al., 2021).